fjania/fjroland/README.md

 ```

 ## Sample Packs
-Sample packs are just directories of properly nameed wav files.
+Sample packs are just directories of properly named wav files.
 This is the listing of the `assets/samples/acoustic` directory:

 ```
 assets/samplepacks/acoustic/